JosephLenton/easey/README.md

-# timelot
+# Easey

-Timing functions for animation in Rust
+Timing functions for animation in Rust.